vikaspotluri123/discourse-on-ghost/docs/index.md

 Scroll to the option `enable discourse connect`

 1. Before you can enable Discourse Connect (SSO), you need to specify the URL.
 Enter the Discourse Connect URL in the `discourse connect url` field
-  - For `secure` mode, this will be `https://your.ghost.blog/subdir/ghost/api/external_discourse_on_ghost/sso`. `subdir` will be the path your blog is installed on - if you don't have a path, remove it from the url.
+  - This will be `https://your.ghost.blog/subdir/ghost/api/external_discourse_on_ghost/sso`. `subdir` will be the path your blog is installed on - if you don't have a path, remove it from the url.
-  - For `obscure` mode, this will be the landing page you need to create (e.g. `https://your.blog/sso`).
-Refer to the [landing pages](https://github.com/vikaspotluri123/discourse-on-ghost/tree/master/landing-pages) folder on GitHub
+  - For `obscure` mode, you need to set up a landing page at `DOG_OBSCURE_GHOST_SSO_PAGE` as defined in the configuration
 1. Check the `enable discourse connect` option (above `discourse connect url`)
 1. Enter the `DOG_DISCOURSE_SHARED_SECRET` value from your configuration into `discourse connect secret`